TajwarSaiyeed/Quizzy-APP-Abid/README.md

 Add Statictis For showing the total of every topics.

-write Something About me in heaader
+write Something About me in header

 # Getting Started with Create React App